muhdfaiz/rest-api-go/readme.md

 - Service will use Repository if the application login require to handle task related to CRUD.

 - Service will return back the data to handler and handler will output the result in JSON format.

-### How API load dynamic relationship based on parameter relation in query string.

--

 ### Deploy To Staging